 Being a wedding planner in Vancouver is wonderful.
 There are plenty of world renown venues, creative vendors and some of the best scenic views in Canada.
 Vancouver has one of the top wedding markets in Canada as well (just check out #vancouverweddings on Instagram).
 With so many options to choose from in the Vancouver wedding market, where do you start?

-Here at Elle Weddings, we want to make sure our readers know why they need (or not need) a wedding planner and everything they need to know when hiring a wedding planner for their special day in Vancouver.
+Here at Elle Weddings, we want to make sure our readers know why they need (or not need) a wedding planner and everything they need to know when hiring a wedding planner for their wedding in Vancouver.

 Wedding Budget Constraints, Legal Contracts & Insurance